prmr/SoftwareDesign/modules/Module-03.md

 ### UML State Diagrams

-**UML Class Diagrams** represent a *dynamic*, or *run-time* view of a software system.
-They are useful to represent how objects can *transition* from one abstract state to another during their lifetime as a reaction to external event (typically, method calls).
+**UML State Diagrams** represent a *dynamic*, or *run-time* view of a software system.
+They are useful to represent how objects can *transition* from one abstract state to another during their lifetime as a reaction to external events (typically, method calls).

 ![UML State Diagram Cheat Sheet](figures/m03-stateDiagram.png)